Wall Street ticks toward another record as Tesla vrooms higher

 That’s why more attention will be on what Fed Chair Jerome Powell says in his press conference following the decision than on the decision itself.
 Fed officials will also release their latest projections for where they see interest rates and the economy heading in upcoming years, which could provide another potential flashpoint.

 What's keeping the Fed on guard is a possible jump in inflation because of President Donald Trump's tariffs.
 That’s because lower interest rates can give inflation more fuel and send it even higher.
-And inflation has so far proven difficult to get under the Fed’s 2% target.
+And inflation has already proven difficult to get under the Fed’s 2% target.

 Another threat for Wall Street is if the job market slows too much.
-In that case, a resulting recession could create a downturn in corporate profits that's big enough to swamp the benefits that lower interest rates bring in the near term.
+In that case, a recession could create a downturn in corporate profits that's steep enough to swamp the benefits that lower interest rates bring in the near term.

-Trump, meanwhile, has been pushing angrily for more cuts to interest rates.
-He’s often attacked Powell personally, nicknaming him “Too Late,” and is pushing for the removal of one of the Fed’s governors from its board.
+Trump, meanwhile, has pushed angrily for cuts to interest rates.
+He’s often attacked Powell personally, nicknaming him “Too Late,” and is trying to remove one of the Fed’s governors from its board.

 “‘Too Late’ must cut interest rates now, and bigger than he had in mind,” Trump wrote on his social media network Monday, using his trademark all-caps style.

-Alaska Air Group lost 5.5% after the airline said high fuel costs during the summer will likely cause its third-quarter results to come in at the low end of its forecasted range.
-It also cited higher expenses for overtime pay and for passengers' compensation after bad weather and air-traffic control issues led to difficult operations, though it saw strong airfare trends thanks to demand for premium seats.
+Alaska Air Group lost 5.3% after the airline said high fuel costs will likely cause its third-quarter results to come in at the low end of its forecasted range.
+It also cited higher expenses for overtime pay and for passengers' compensation after bad weather and air-traffic control issues led to difficult operations in the summer, though it saw strong airfare trends thanks to demand for premium seats.

+Nvidia slipped 0.4% after China accused the chip company of violating its antimonopoly laws.
+Chinese regulators did not mention a punishment for Nvidia in a one-sentence statement on the matter but did say they would carry out “further investigation.”

 In the bond market Treasury yields eased, continuing their downward run on expectations for cuts to rates by the Fed.